Torture is in the news quite a bit lately.

 Information gleaned from a solid interrogation is often used to protect thousands if not millions of American lives.
 That said, effective intelligence impossible to quantify.
 You never know how many lives were saved because a "9/11" was averted by good intelligence.
 We don't know what our intelligence has prevented or how much good was done because of "water-boarding" or other traditional methods.

-We simply cannot see the ends the means has brought about and therefore cannot tell whether the ends justify the means.
+We simply cannot see the ends the means have brought about and therefore cannot tell whether the ends justify the means.

 All that said, I am against inhumane treatment of all sorts against all non-combatants; however, I am also all for doing what needs to be done to protect non-combatants as well.